-Kubernetes Microservices with External Data Stores — KUBERNETES deployment diagram
+Kubernetes Microservices with External Data Stores — KUBERNETES architecture diagram

 About This Architecture